Over the years, Animal Science students have enriched their Cal Poly education through experiences abroad, whether a state away or across the world.

 What are some of the things you studied while abroad?

 In Thailand, my learning integrated education about Thailand with the regular curricula at Cal Poly.
 For example, I took a literature of Thailand class and sociology classes that counted as GEs.
 In New Zealand, I took classes like sheep production, plants and agriculture, and reproduction and lactation physiology.

 How did your experience supplement your education in Cal Poly Animal Science?

 Studying abroad put me out of my comfort zone.
 By putting myself in a new situation, I was encouraged to grow and evolve.
 Even more so though, learning about other cultures allowed me to take what I learned from Thailand and animal science in New Zealand and bridge it over to my animal science education here.

 What advice would you offer a current student interested in studying abroad?

 I would definitely encourage studying abroad but not necessarily out of the country.
 You could also study in California at another university or in Arizona or Georgia.
 Ask yourself, what do I want to do, what am I most interested in learning about, and where can I do that?
 Because no matter where you go, you’ll have a unique experience, whether you are in Texas or Saudi Arabia.

 All of these experiences helped me narrow down what I want to do.
 I realized I want to go into a multi-disciplinary approach to food education.
 I want to teach good stewardship of the land through the use of animals, plants and humans, and I want to educate the public about where their food comes from.
 All in all, I really want to bridge the gap between farm and fork.

 Find out more:

-To learn more about the opportunities studying abroad, visit Cal Poly’s International Education and Programs office or website.
+To learn more about the opportunities studying abroad, visit Cal Poly’s International Center or website.